Home

 Remember the seeds of raspberries are healthy too!

 Ellagic acids, which is believed to slow down the growth of some cancer cells, is found in raspberries (including the seeds!).
-In fact raspberries are a leading source of the acid.
-Research has also shown that ellagic acid from raspberries is easily absorbed by the body.
-The seeds of raspberries also serve as beneficial "roughage" in the digestive tract.

 GO to Raspberry Nutritional Information